Compare Ireland’s mortgage interest rates

 Home movers and switchers should always shop around before signing up for a new fixed rate mortgage.
 It’s tempting to stay with your bank, but you may find a better interest rate with another lender.

-The average interest rate on new mortgage agreements is now at 4.11%*; its lowest level in ten months.
 If you’re approaching the end of your fixed deal, start your search in advance so you don’t languish on your lender’s variable rate for too long.

 Compare the indicative APRC (Annual Percentage Rate of Charge) to find the best deal and price in any cashback offers or fees.